First Deputy Chief Medical Examiner

 After graduating from Sackler School of Medicine in Tel Aviv, Israel, Dr. Greenberg has spent his entire career practicing medicine in New York City, completing his residency at Mount Sinai Hospital and his forensic fellowship at the Office of Chief Medical Examiner.

-Executive Deputy Commissioner for Administration and Chief of Staff
+Deputy Commissioner of Administration and Finance

 Chief of Laboratories